a93-git/comicstop/README.md

 - Frontend Forgot Password shows a choice (Email link or Phone PIN).
 Reset page supports both modes.
 See tests:
 	- Backend: `backend/__tests__/auth.password-reset-phone.int.test.js`
 	- Frontend: `frontend/__tests__/ForgotReset.dual-methods.test.jsx`

+### Signup methods

+- Users can sign up using either an email address or a phone number.
+- Frontend provides a radio selection between Email and Phone with an ISD dropdown when Phone is selected.
+The Email/Phone input appears immediately below the radio group, followed by Username, then Password and Confirm Password fields.
+- Backend accepts either `{ email, username, password, termsAccepted }` or `{ isd_code, phone_number, username, password, termsAccepted }` payloads.
+The legacy `{ emailOrPhone }` shape remains supported for backward compatibility.

+Background uniqueness checks:

+- On blur, the Signup form checks if the username and the chosen contact (email or phone) are available.
+- While validating, the UI shows “Validating…”, then either “available” or “already in use/taken”.
+The Create account button is disabled while checks are in progress or when any required value is not unique.
+- Endpoints used:
+	- GET `/api/users/check-username?username=...` → `{ unique: boolean }`
+	- GET `/api/users/check-email?email=...` → `{ unique: boolean }`
+	- GET `/api/users/check-phone?isd_code=+1&phone=5551234567` → `{ unique: boolean }`

 ## Testing